AI-Native Development

 exposed without authentication in early 2026.
 Attackers extracted API keys and gained remote code execution across compromised systems.

 The incident became known as Clawdbot.
-Within 72 hours of a viral rollout, thousands of MCP instances were deployed globally.
-The default configuration bound administrative panels to 0.0.0.0:8080, making them accessible from anywhere on the internet the moment they launched.
+Within 72 hours of a viral rollout, thousands of MCP instances deployed globally.
+The default config bound admin panels to 0.0.0.0:8080 — accessible from anywhere the moment they launched.

-Attackers developed automated scanners to exploit these instances.
-They extracted over 200 high-value API keys and racked up more than $50,000 in unauthorised compute charges.
-They accessed agent conversation histories, proprietary system prompts, and directly invoked critical tools like shell_execute and file_write.
-In many cases, this gave them remote code execution capabilities across the host machines.
+Attackers built automated scanners.
+They pulled 200+ API keys and ran up $50,000+ in unauthorised compute charges.
+They accessed conversation histories, system prompts, and directly invoked tools like shell_execute and file_write.
+In many cases this gave them remote code execution across the host machines.

 But the vulnerabilities ran deeper than simple misconfigurations.